 Dan: Bots in Microsoft Teams let you interact with apps and services directly from a chat.
 We’re working with companies like Poly, Maycam and Statsbot to name just a few, and you’ll see these lighting up in Microsoft Teams over the coming months.
 Our help system is actually also a bot called Tbot.
 You should try and chat up Tbot if you have any questions.
 Bot are also a great way for any developer to integrate a service directly into Microsoft Teams using the Microsoft bot framework.
 We can probably go on another 20 minutes just on that.

 Jeremy: For those viewers at home interested in terms of security and compliance, policies that we’re meeting, kind of the controls there, what are we doing for Microsoft Teams?

-Dan: We’re a part of Office 365 so we’re covered by the O365 compliance framework.
+Dan: We’re a part of Microsoft 365 so we’re covered by the O365 compliance framework.
 That includes things like SOC 2.
 Because we’re based on SharePoint and OneDrive for Business you get all the security and compliance controls that you already have for files.
 For chat messages we’re working on archiving any discovery via Exchange.